general-computer/space-wars/TimeLimitedLottery/README.md

 After deployment you can start playing the lottery.

-1. Deposit some fund with `playerDepositFund`.
+1. Deposit some funds with `playerDepositFund`.
 You need to put some ETH in the transaction "Value" to do this.
    - There are helper functions `usdToWei` and `WeitoUsd` to check real-time exchange rate on Chainlink's price feed
 2. Check your account balance in `playerViewFund`.
 3. Place a bet with `placeBet`!
 You will either earn _double_ of your bet, or lose all of it.